 As you can probably imagine, online doctor consultations are a bit different than in-person appointments.

-It’s not a replacement for personalized care, but it can be a helpful tool to give you an idea of what might be wrong, and whether your symptoms can be treated online.
+While AI is not a replacement for personalized care, it can be a helpful tool to give you an idea of what might be wrong, and whether your symptoms can be treated online.

 Online doctors like our team at K Health can treat the following symptoms and conditions:

 - Mild anxiety and depression